Gašpar Perušić

-Gašpar Perušić (died 1507) was a Croatian nobleman, who was one of the founders of Perušić, along with his brother Dominik.
+Gašpar Perušić (died 1507) was a Croatian nobleman, who was one of the founders of Perušić, along with his brother Dominik Perušić.
 Gašpar and his brother came from a Croatian noble family.
 In 1487, along with his brother, they founded Perušić, which got its name from their last name.
 He was a gubernatorial governor.
 He is known for signing the Peace of Pressburg which guaranteed the right of succession to the Croatian throne to the House of Habsburg.